About Prawn

 Category Overview

-Like most animal products, seafood is abundant in lysine and low in arginine.
-Eating seafood can help benefit the immune system and fight off herpes infections.
+Like most animal products, seafood is rich in lysine and poor in arginine.
+Eating seafood can help support the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.Practical Recommendations

 Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
 Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.